 If you’ve configured Windows to automatically log you in rather than having to enter a password, you might find it annoying that you still need to enter a password when your PC comes out of sleep mode.
 Here’s the quick fix.

-Make Windows 7 Not Require a Password on Wake
+Make Windows 7 or 8 Not Require a Password on Wake

 Then click the “Change settings that are currently unavailable” link…